chevah/geck/content/defects-tech-debt.rst

 All defects which affect the work-flow of at least one customer are considered top priority and will **block the release**.

-All defects which are present in a release **should** be acknowledge in the documentation.
+All defects which are present in a release **should** be acknowledged in the documentation.

-If we gather a considerable number of minor bugs / defect we will schedule a release dedicated / focused on reducing their numbers.
+If we gather a considerable number of minor bugs / defect we will schedule a release dedicated / focused on reducing that number.

-We should focus on fixing all bugs as soon as possible.
-Even if a defect does not currently affect a customer, the chances are high that a customer will be affected by it in the near future.
+We should focus on fixing all bugs as soon as possible. is not currently affecting customers, there is high probability that a customer will be affected by it in the near future.

-Also small/minor bugs might release big flaws in the structure of our code.
-We should focus on fixing them as soon as possible so that we can work on them at a normal pace and not wait to fix them in a hurry under the pressure of a release blocker or customer complaining about bad behaviour.
+Also small/minor bugs might trigger big flaws in the structure of our code.
+We should focus on fixing them as soon as possible so that we can work on them at a normal pace and not take the chance of having to fix them in a hurry under the pressure of a release blocker, or when having a customer complaining about bad behaviour.

 Technical Debt